 ## $code

-suite.
-Packages from CRAN can be matched by specifying the corpus
+Packages from CRAN can also be matched:

-pkgmatch_similar_pkgs (".", corpus = "cran")
+pkgmatch_similar_pkgs (path, corpus = "cran")

 ## $text